Your No-Nonsense Guide to NCL Drink Packages

 • Pricing: $109 per person per day, plus a 20% gratuity.

-• Included: The Hawaii Beverage Package includes unlimited beverages up to $15, such as soda, flat or sparkling bottled water, specialty coffee served in restaurants, and freshly squeezed juices.
+• Included: The Hawaii Beverage Package includes unlimited beverages up to $15, such as soda, specialty coffee served in restaurants, and freshly squeezed juices, as well as access to Vero still water dispensers.

-• Exclusions: Specialty coffee outside of restaurants, mini-bar selections, and vending machine purchases are not included.
+• Exclusions: Bottled water (removed after the May 2025 dry dock), specialty coffee outside of restaurants, mini-bar selections, and vending machine purchases are not included.

 • More at Sea Program (Guests 1–8): Guests 1–8 aged 21 and over can opt in for the More at Sea Hawaii Beverage Package at a discounted price of $30 per person per day.
 Minors listed as guest #2 receive the soda package instead, while minors in spots #3–8 do not receive any package.